Attendance

 Requests for Absence during Term Time

-We do have a form to request authorisation for a term-time absence in the school office which must be completed and returned at least 3 weeks before any planned absence.
+To request a term-time absence, please complete the leave of absence form by clicking here.
+This must be completed and returned at least 3 weeks before any planned absence.
 Schools cannot authorise any requests for leave in term time for family holidays.
 If you do take your child out of school for a family holiday you should expect to receive Fixed Penalty Notice fines from the Local Authority.

 The Fixed Penalty Notice is £60 per parent (or other person with parental responsibility) per child if paid within 21 days rising to £120 per parent per child if paid between 21 and 28 days.
 If the Penalty Notice is unpaid, the Local Authority will consider taking legal proceedings and this can lead to prosecution in the magistrates court.